markansell/markansell.github.io/about.md

     in mechanical engineering and business administration.
 I'm currently part of a small cohort of students admitted (2-4 years) early to Stanford University's MBA program via deferred admission.
-I currently reside in the greater Seattle area.<br><br>I'm interested in blending engineering, business, and public policy to build solutions to some of the world's most pressing problems, including climate change and economic stratification.<br><br>Coming from an international family has instilled in me the importance of fostering a diverse perspective.
+I currently reside in the greater Seattle area.<br><br>I'm interested in blending engineering, business, and public policy to create solutions to some of the world's most pressing problems, including climate change and economic stratification.<br><br>Coming from an international family has instilled in me the importance of fostering a diverse perspective.
 My mom is Armenian from Beirut,